CarlOrff/wp-tournament-registration/readme.txt

 * `disabled` disables the field if set to any value.
 * `field` one of the field names (cf. list above).
 * `label` the label of the field.
+* `options` a comma separated list of options for a suggestion list.
+Takes only effect in text input fields.
 * `placeholder` the placeholder is shown in an empty field.
 * `required` if set to any value the field is marked as required.